Market intelligence for international student recruitment from ICEF

 Taking accountability

-None of this is to say that the international education sector in places such as Canada and Australia have not played a role in the ebb of public support for recruiting international students.
-Before the tightening of immigration settings in those countries, international student enrolments were growing at an unsustainable pace and the lines between education and “edugration” (the pursuit of education abroad as a pathway to permanent residency) were certainly blurred.
+None of this is to say that the international education sector in places such as Canada and Australia has not played a role in the ebb of public support for recruiting international students.
+Before the tightening of immigration settings in those countries, international student enrolments were growing at an unsustainable pace and the line between education and “edugration” (the pursuit of education abroad as a pathway to permanent residency) was ever more opaque.

 And so going into 2026, the importance of schools, colleges, universities, and peak bodies collecting data and presenting compelling narratives about the value of international education has never been higher.
 The research we profiled today shows that voters in the US, Australia, and UK are open to the benefits of certain immigration pathways, including international students and highly skilled workers.
 That research is often supported by peak international bodies in those countries.